Video Game / Alter Ego

 - Drill Sergeant Nasty: Mr. Black

 - Driven to Suicide: You can drive yourself into a suicidal mood and kill yourself, accidentally or intentionally.
-There is also the old lady you meet in your Adolescence, whom previously lost her husband and son in an accident that you won't know of unless you befriend her.
+There is also the old lady you meet in your childhood, whom previously lost her husband and son in an accident that you won't know of unless you befriend her.
 Taunt her instead, and she'll wish herself to die, passing away a week later.
 Johnny, your suicidal friend in Adolescence, also counts who can be saved if you act quickly, or successfully kill himself if you fail.

 - Fake Difficulty: Some of the scenarios are a bit more difficult to go through without a bad result because either vital information was withheld from you, or because the result is luck-based.
 Such as how when you decide to chat with your date when it's mentioned forward attempts cause them to clam up, you aren't told until after you talk that you've had your hand on their leg the entire time, or when you're supposed to guess the color of a car between white and red, unaware of what color the car was or that it was snowing at the time.
 C'est la vie.